syiin/zero2prod/README.md

       3. These can't do this so well with a String so...
    3. We create a type that implements our own `fn arbitrary` and have that generate random email strings with `faker`
 5. The `TryFrom` trait implements a `try_form` method that converts one type into another, returning a `Result` (ie. instead of writing your own conversion function)

+# 7.0
+1. Connection Pooling - most HTTP clients offer this where a connection is kept open in case after a request in case the connection needs to be used again to fire off another request
+2. `.clone` creates a copy of the cloned object every time so if there are data fields, it is preferable to use an Arc than it is to make the object clone-able.